-The Covid-19 pandemic has had catastrophic consequences for many industries – not least the fledgling autonomous vehicle sector, where we’re seeing large automotive companies mothbaling their self-driving technology projects, while investment in new startups has constricted dramatically.
-But despite the adversity, there’s still lively activity in the self-driving sector, with many corporations and startups pivoting to adapt to the challenges of Covid and its fallout.
+The Covid-19 pandemic has had catastrophic consequences for many industries, including the fledgeling autonomous vehicle sector.
+In this space, we are seeing large automotive companies mothballing their self-driving technology projects.
+Moreover, investment in new start-ups has constricted dramatically.
+But despite the adversity, there’s still activity in the self-driving sector.
+Many corporations and startups are pivoting to adapt to the challenge.

-This Thursday (17th June 2020), we hosted a webinar on The Self-Driving Shakeout, exploring the future of the autonomous vehicle industry in a post-pandemic world.
+This Thursday (17th June 2020) we hosted a webinar on The Self-Driving Shakeout.
+This webinar explored the future of the autonomous vehicle industry in a post-pandemic world.
 The panel, chaired by our very own Shane O’Donoghue, featured Daniel Ruiz, CEO, Zenzic; Kathryn Snorrason, Director, PlanetM; Tarek Elassawi, Principal, Plug and Play Ventures; and Paul Newman, founder, Oxbotica.
-You can view the entire recording here, or check out some of our highlights below.
+You can view the entire recording here, or check out the highlights below.

-It’s no secret that a lot of the hype around autonomy subsided over the past two years, so we weren’t at the peak of that hype going into Covid.
-So right now, it’s exacerbated the movement we’ve already seen, where additional funding is going towards the strongest and the best players.
-Theres a consolidation among the biggest incumbents partnering up to build their own solutions… In 2015-16 we saw hundreds of deals, but over the last two years we’ve seen most of that pace slow down.
-Government initiatives like with Michigan’s PlanetM, and Zenzic in the UK, are super important in making sure these projects get funded – not just the companies themselves but the projects as well.
-Increasingly we’re going to see more and more support coming from that space.
+It’s no secret that a lot of the hype around autonomy subsided over the past two years.
+So, we weren’t at the peak of that hype going into Covid.
+This situation has exacerbated the existing trend of additional funding going to the strongest players.
+There’s a consolidation among the biggest incumbents.
+They are partnering up to build their own solutions… In 2015-16 we saw hundreds of deals.
+However, the last two years has seen the pace slow.
+Government initiatives, like with Michigan’s PlanetM, and Zenzic in the UK, are super important in making sure these projects get funded – not just the companies themselves but the projects as well.
+Increasingly we’re going to see more support coming from that space.

-Social distancing will have huge impacts on manufacturing and testing in a post-pandemic world.
+Social distancing will have a big impact on manufacturing and testing in a post-pandemic world.
 But businesses are already finding ways to adapt.
-Oxbotica have been running tests for several weeks now, using a protective bubble around test drivers to enable social distancing.
+Oxbotica has been running tests for several weeks now, using a protective bubble around test drivers which enables social distancing.
 They’re also looking at remote examinations for tests, with video streaming.
-This allows examiners to even test vehicles from overseas, eliminating the need to travel.
+This allows examiners to test vehicles from overseas and eliminates the need to travel.

 There are also some completely unexpected effects.
-Reduced traffic on the roads makes tests less vigorous, with less challenges for autonomous vehicles to react to – in effect slowing the AI training process.
+Reduced traffic on the roads makes tests less vigorous, with fewer challenges for autonomous vehicles to react to.
+This means the AI training process is much slower.
 In other areas, working remotely has produced greater efficiencies, including accelerated development cycles.

-There’s very little positive to say about the pandemic, let me be clear about that, but our coproduction has gone through the roof.
-We had fewer meetings, fewer introductions, so we could get into the big ticket items… You can now book a vehicle just for seven minutes to test something out, in a way that previously wasn’t so easy to do… It’s really made us shuffle our timeline a little bit differently for when we were going to do some of the things for scaling… It’s meant that we went through 14 releases from shutdown to when we first put a car down on the road.
+There’s very little positive to say about the pandemic.
+Let me be clear about that.
+However, our coproduction has gone through the roof.
+We had fewer meetings and introductions.
+This has allowed us to get into the big-ticket items… You can now book a vehicle just for seven minutes to test something out.
+Previously, this wasn’t easy to do… It’s made us shuffle our timeline a little bit differently in terms of scaling… It’s meant that we went through 14 releases from shutdown to when we first put a car down on the road.
 Normally we’d be doing testing through each of those phases… My challenge is, what do we take forward from that?
 There must be something to be learnt from this.

 The last round of our pilot grant was focused on solutions for Covid-19 challenges… There were a lot of applications focused on this, some high-tech, some low-tech.
 Two examples that we ended up funding include Penske and RCO Engineering are both working with the City of Detroit to install partitions to provide that physical separation between the driver and the passenger for City of Detroit transit vehicles.
 That will be implemented soon for greater safety.
 A more high-tech solution is with GHSP, a company working out of West Michigan.
 They have a mobile UVC disinfection product that will disinfect the air and surfaces in both autonomous shuttles and responder vehicles to create a safe space.

-“Prior to Covid, there was an understanding that the robotaxi model might be a longer-term play, so a lot of VC dollars went towards the freight use case, as well as last-mile delivery.
+“Before Covid, there was an understanding that the robotaxi model might be a longer-term play, so a lot of VC dollars went towards the freight use case, as well as last-mile delivery.
 Since Covid I’ve never seen a faster movement towards that, especially that last mile logistic use case.
-Every single company I know that was working in even the general space of robotics is at least trying to dabble in that market, just because there’s such a large problem right now and such a big opportunity.”
+Every single company I know working in the general robotics space is dabbling in this market.
+There is a large problem right now, but it’s also a big opportunity.”

-This is perhaps one of the biggest developments in the autonomous vehicle sector in recent years, and especially in light of the Covid-19 pandemic: a transition from discussions of large-scale, all-in-one solutions such as individual automated cars, to a more integrated and collaborative approach.
-Adapting to the new normal will require an ecosystem of many specific solutions, from technology that removes the need for human contact across the many stages of the supply chain, to tools that facilitate increased hygiene and better social distancing within vehicles.
-In a post-pandemic world, the future of not only autonomous vehicles, but transit itself, is likely to require collaboration on an unprecedented level.
+This is perhaps one of the biggest recent developments in autonomous vehicles; especially in light of the Covid-19 pandemic: a transition from discussions of large-scale, all-in-one solutions such as individual automated cars, to a more integrated and collaborative approach.
+Adapting to the new normal will require an ecosystem of many specific solutions.
+From technology that removes the need for human contact in the supply chain to tools that facilitate increased hygiene and better social distancing within vehicles.
+In a post-pandemic world, the future of not only autonomous vehicles but transit itself is likely to require unprecedented collaboration.
 For more reading, check out Zenzic’s Connected and Automated Mobility Roadmap.
 With a single vision of interdependencies, the roadmap addresses developments needed to achieve connected and automated mobility (CAM) at scale by 2030.